Bangladeshi Diet Plan for Weight Loss: 7-Day Meal Plan Using Local Foods

 Foods That Help You Lose Weight Faster

 One egg = 6g protein, 70 calories.
-Digests slowly, preventing hunger spikes.
+Digests slowly, preventing hunger spikes for hours.
+The most convenient high-protein food in Bangladesh.

-About 9g protein per cooked cup plus fiber.
-Filling enough to eat as a main dish.
+About 9g protein per cooked cup plus fibre.
+Filling enough to serve as a main dish.
+Harvard research confirms legumes as one of the most effective food groups for weight management.

 High water content, very low calories.
 A whole cucumber has under 50 calories.
-Perfect between-meal snacks.
+Perfect between-meal snacks that prevent hungry impulse eating.

-Plain yogurt: ~100 calories and 8-10g protein per cup.
-Avoid sweetened versions.
+Plain yogurt: ~100 calories and 8–10g protein per cup.
+Avoid sweetened versions — the added sugar negates the benefits entirely.

 Zero calories, supports metabolism, aids digestion.
-Drink 2-3 cups daily between meals.
+Drink 2–3 cups daily.
+Our herbal tea guide lists the best calming options for evenings.

 Traditional drink: boil water with a teaspoon of cumin seeds, cool, drink throughout the day.
-Zero calories, excellent for digestion.
+Zero calories, excellent for digestion and blood sugar stability.

 Foods to Reduce (Not Ban)